BarunBlog/django-ecommerce-backend/README.md

 This command will build and start the Docker containers required for the project.

+# Admin Interface:
+The admin panel can be accessed at http://localhost:8000/admin/

 # Usage
 Accessing the API: The API can be accessed at http://localhost:8000/api/.